Taurine, the Benefits for Heart, Vision and Energy

 Two of my patients were fraternal twins in their mid-forties.
 Not surprisingly, they shared a cluster of ailments including chronic fatigue and hypothyroidism.
 Yet, they also had other symptoms that they didn’t share.
 I found that they both had one thing in common.
 When they took the amino acid, taurine, both felt better.

-When I started practicing, more than thirty years ago, the medical literature on taurine was sparse.
-Sometimes, I used taurine for heart conditions and seizures.
+When I started practicing, more than thirty years ago, the medical literature on this primary nutrient was sparse.
+Sometimes, I used it for heart conditions and seizures.
 I knew that it might benefit failing vision.
 I also recommended taurine for liver and gallbladder detoxification.
 However, the results were mediocre.
 Taurine didn’t produce the dramatic shifts these sisters described.
 So, of course, their results sparked a multitude of questions.

 Was I missing something about the benefits?

 Did these sisters share a common genetic mutation inhibiting taurine metabolism?

 Was there another limiting factor that I hadn’t considered?

 Had functional medicine doctors overlooked a common, but essential nutrient?